TheProdigyLeague/srvSoft_DevOps/README.md

 2. Familiarize what codebases are safe based on their structure and documentation.
 (Detecting social credit systems).
 3. Choose specific mods from pre-installers and contribute to them with corresponding code.

 **The Guide** - Adhere to these principles and conform to the correct syntax and stylization schemes with convention.
 Write clear and concise comments to enhance readability.
-And, finally, test, debug, and thouroughly read PR requirements. ⚠️ Surveillance software will raise significant ethical, privacy, and SHIELD compliance concerns following all applicable law, regulations, and is subject to considerable legal implications.
+And, finally, test, debug, and thoroughly read PR requirements. ⚠️ Surveillance software will raise significant ethical, privacy, and SHIELD compliance concerns following all applicable law, regulations, and is subject to considerable legal implications.
 Consider this README as a starting point for OpSec and DevOps.

 ```bash
 #!/bin/bash